alexjurkiewicz/tyk-docs/tyk-docs/content/plugins/plugin-types/response-plugins.md

 }
 ```

-Starting from versions 5.0.4, 5.1.1, and 5.2, we have introduced the `multi_value_headers` field to facilitate more flexible and efficient management of headers, particularly for scenarios involving a single header key associated with multiple values.
+Starting from versions 5.0.4, 5.1.1, and 5.2, for our Go, Python and Ruby users we have introduced the `multi_value_headers` field to facilitate more flexible and efficient management of headers, particularly for scenarios involving a single header key associated with multiple values.
 The `multi_value_headers` field, similar to its predecessor, the `headers` field, is a key-value store.
 However, it can accommodate an array or list of string values for each key, instead of a single string value.
 This feature empowers you to represent multiple values for a single header key.
 Here's an example of how you might use `multi_value_headers`, using the Set-Cookie header which often has multiple values:

 ```
 multi_value_headers = {